FOREX-Dollar edges lower as investors wait on Fed's Powell

 By Karen Brettell

-NEW YORK, Aug 25 (Reuters) - The dollar index and the euro both slipped on Thursday in choppy trading as investors waited on a speech by Federal Reserve Chairman Jerome Powell on Friday for further clues about the ongoing pace of the U.S. central bank’s rate hikes.
+NEW YORK, Aug 25 (Reuters) - The dollar index slipped while the euro was steady on Thursday in choppy trading as investors awaited Federal Reserve Chairman Jerome Powell's speech on Friday for further clues about the pace of the U.S. central bank's rate hikes.

-Investors are tossing up between the likelihood of a 50 or 75 basis point rate increase in September as the Fed battles inflation, but also faces some softening U.S. economic data.
+Investors are tossing up between the likelihood of a 50 or 75 basis point rate increase in September as the Fed battles inflation while facing some softer U.S. economic data.

 "It seems to me that markets are maybe expecting a hawkish message from Powell," said Shaun Osborne, chief FX strategist at Scotiabank in Toronto.